History of road transport: Controlled-access highways

 In Canada, the first precursor with semi-controlled access was The Middle Road between Hamilton and Toronto, which featured a median divider between opposing traffic flow, as well as the nation's first cloverleaf interchange.
 This highway developed into the Queen Elizabeth Way, which featured a cloverleaf and trumpet interchange when it opened in 1937 and until the Second World War boasted the longest illuminated stretch of roadway built.
 A decade later, the first section of Highway 401 was opened, based on earlier designs.
 It has since become North America's busiest highway.

 The word freeway was first used in February 1930 by Edward M. Bassett.
 Bassett argued that roads should be classified into three basic types: highways, parkways, and freeways.
-In Bassett's zoning and property law-based system, abutting property owners have the rights of light, air and access to highways but to not parkways and freeways; the latter two are distinguished in that the purpose of a parkway is recreation, while the purpose of a freeway is movement.
+In Bassett's zoning and property law-based system, abutting property owners have the rights of light, air and access to highways but not to parkways and freeways; the latter two are distinguished in that the purpose of a parkway is recreation, while the purpose of a freeway is movement.
 Thus as originally conceived, a freeway is a strip of public land devoted to movement to which abutting property owners do not have rights of light, air or access.